This blog summarises care home visiting rules across the UK’s four nations of England, Scotland, Wales and Northern Ireland.

 3. Essential Care Giver

+This concept was introduced in the 4 March 2021 guidance.
 Residents with "the highest care needs" (undefined) may nominate an "essential care giver" to provide care that cannot easily be provided by staff.
 This could include intimate care such as help with washing and dressing where the resident becomes distressed unless it is carried out by a familiar loved one.
 Another example given a resident who refuses to eat unless they do so in the company of a loved one.
-The introduction of the essential caregiver role is a new feature of the 4 March 2021 version of the guidance.

 4 - Other people